BugzNBlush/Zs-Multi-Tool/README.md

 ## Goal

-Zyphria Multi Tool aims to eliminate the need for multiple separate applications by combining game management, file utilities, system monitoring, media playback, and developer tools into one easy-to-use platform.
+Z's Multi Tool aims to eliminate the need for multiple separate applications by combining game management, file utilities, system monitoring, media playback, and developer tools into one easy-to-use platform.

 ## Support